dphiffer/data-and-social-justice/tutorials/01-command-line.md

 ## Delete the file

-To delete the file: `rm test.txt`.
+Remove the file:

+* `rm test.txt` to delete your test file.

+To delete a folder and all of its contents you need to provide `-rf` arguments:

+* `rm -rf folder`

 ## If you get stuck